ome/omero-documentation/omero/sysadmins/unix/server-centos7-ice36.rst

 =====================================

-This is an example walkthrough for installing OMERO on CentOS 7, using a dedicated system user, and should be read in conjunction with :doc:`install-web`.
+This is an example walkthrough for installing OMERO on CentOS 7, using a dedicated local system user, and should be read in conjunction with :doc:`install-web`.
 You can use this as a guide for setting up your own test server.
 For production use you should also read the pages listed under :ref:`index-optimizing-server`.